U.S. Department of Transportation

 We support, care about, listen to, and respond to employees and their family needs.

-The Puerto Rico & US Virgin Islands Division is located in the Caribbean.
+The Puerto Rico and US Virgin Islands Division is located in the Caribbean.
 If you have any questions relating to highway transportation in Puerto Rico or the U.S. Virgin Islands, you can call us at (787) 766-5600, and we will answer your questions or refer you to someone at the Puerto Rico Highway and Transportation Authority or the Virgin Islands Department of Public Works who can give you an answer.

 The vision of the Federal Highway Administration (FHWA) is to improve transportation in the U.S. Caribbean islands by enhancing mobility through innovation, leadership and public service; be a leader for national mobility, stewards for national highway programs and innovators for a better future.
 Safety, environmental stewardship, streamlining and congestion mitigation are vital elements of our endeavor.

-The Federal Highway Administration Puerto Rico Division & US Virgin Islands Division is located at 350 Carlos Chardon Avenue, Suite 210, San Juan, Puerto Rico.
+The Federal Highway Administration Puerto Rico and US Virgin Islands Division is located at 350 Carlos Chardon Avenue, Suite 210, San Juan, Puerto Rico.
 The Chardon Tower's main entrance is located at the corner of Carlos Chardon Avenue and Cesar Gonzalez Avenue.
 Pay parking is on the back of the building and available for visitors.

 If you are on Roosevelt Avenue (PR-23) heading east turn left at the Cesar Gonzalez Avenue.
 Continue North on Cesar Gonzalez Avenue and make a left on Carlos Chardon Avenue.
 The building will be on your left.